-Smart clothing hasn't quite taken off yet but Athos and its line of fitness-focused garments remains the standout options at the moment.
+Smart clothing hasn't quite taken off yet as we'd expected it to, but Athos and its line of fitness-focused garments remains one of the standout options at the moment.

 Available for men and women, the snug-fitting, sensor-packed clothing range requires a small data core device to record biometric data such as muscle exertion, heart rate and movement.

 It offers real time data insight into muscle effort giving you a clear breakdown of which part of the body you're working the hardest and whether you need to spend as much time on the lower body as you do bulking out the upper.